mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/platform-services/platform-services-catalog/kudo-spark/index.md

 When upgrading, you should understand the mapping between Spark versions and operator versions.
 Wait and monitor the deployment plan to become `COMPLETE`.

-<p class="message--note"><strong>NOTE: </strong>Spark Operator version doesn't necessarily have to match the Apache Spark version to run Spark Applications built with that version.
+<p class="message--note"><strong>NOTE: </strong>Spark Operator version doesn't have to match the Apache Spark version to run Spark Applications built with that version.
 For instance, it is possible to submit Spark 2.4.5 Application using the operator version 3.0.0-1.1.0.</p>

 ### Monitoring